What is Price Mgmt and How Does It Apply to Sales?

 - Segment Partner Tiers: Create different pricing levels for various channel partner categories.
 Reward top performers.

 - Establish Discount Policies: Set clear rules for discounts.
 Define approval workflows.
-This prevents unauthorized price cuts.
+Preventing unauthorized price cuts is essential.

 - Integrate with CRM/PRM: Connect pricing data to your partner relationship management system.
-This ensures data accuracy.
+Data accuracy is ensured through this integration.

 - Distribute via Partner Portal: Publish all pricing information on the partner portal.
-Make it easily accessible.
+Make information easily accessible.

 - Monitor and Adjust: Regularly review pricing effectiveness.
 Make necessary changes based on market feedback.